emilyhoughkovacs/emilyhoughkovacs.github.io/about.md

 ### More Information

 Emily Hough-Kovacs is a data scientist at [Spotify](https://open.spotify.com/user/emilyhoughkovacs), based out of their New York City office.
-Emily is an alumnus of [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps) from the NYC DS6 (Winter 2016) cohort This blog was originally designed to consolidate the insights from projects completed over the course of the bootcamp.
+Emily is an alumnus of [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps) from the NYC DS6 (Winter 2016) cohort.
+This blog was originally designed to consolidate the insights from projects completed over the course of that program.

 Prior to Metis, Emily worked in Business Intelligence at [Tumblr](http://emily.voyage).
 Emily is a proud alumna of [Barnard College](https://math.barnard.edu/), the liberal arts college for women in New York City, where she studied Mathematics-Computer Science.